Deso-PK/make-trust-irrelevant/README.md

 It may request an effect that should never occur.

+It may become far more capable than the systems that originally surrounded it.

+None of those facts automatically create authority.

-The kernel boundary still requires valid authority for the governed effect.
+The kernel boundary still requires valid admitted authority for the governed effect.

+That leads to two important distinctions:

+> **Intelligence is not authority.**

+and:

+> **Capability is not permission.**

+KERNHELM does not attempt to make an AI safe by requiring it to be incapable.

+Instead, it explores whether increasingly capable software can operate inside a system where its ability to reason about an action remains fundamentally separate from its authority to make that action happen.

 ---

 ## KERNHELM Is Not AI-Specific

-AI is only one important application.
+KERNHELM was not originally designed as an AI-safety system.

+It is a general security architecture.

+That generality is exactly what makes its application to advanced AI unusually powerful.

-From the enforcement boundary's perspective, an AI agent, compromised service, malicious script, vulnerable application, or unexpected userland process presents the same fundamental question:
+From the enforcement boundary's perspective, an AI agent, compromised service, malicious script, vulnerable application, remote attacker acting through compromised software, or unexpected userland process ultimately presents the same fundamental question:

 > **Does this attempted effect possess admitted authority?**

-KERNHELM therefore targets software whose behavior cannot safely be assumed in advance rather than one particular class of software.

-The broader objective is a machine where ownership is expressed through enforceable authority rather than through assumptions about which sufficiently privileged software should be trusted.
+The wall does not need to determine whether the actor is an AI before enforcing authority.

+It governs effects.

+This creates a two-sided security model for systems that contain increasingly capable AI.

+### Hostile AI Outside the System

+An outside AI may attempt to exploit applications, manipulate services, compromise software, deceive an internal agent, abuse exposed interfaces, or otherwise cause effects on the machine.

+KERNHELM does not depend on recognizing the attacker as an AI.

+If the attack reaches software above the authority wall, the resulting governed effects remain subject to the same authority boundary.

+Compromising or manipulating software does not, by itself, manufacture additional authority.

+### Native AI Defending the System

+At the same time, a native AI defending the machine does not need to receive unrestricted authority merely because it is the defender.

+It may:

+* observe suspicious behavior;
+* reason about an attack;
+* correlate events;
+* adapt its defensive strategy;
+* identify compromised components;
+* propose isolation or containment;
+* request defensive actions;
+* assist the user during an active incident.

+But the native AI remains on the requesting side of the authority boundary.

+It does not become sovereign over the machine merely because its intentions are defensive.

+The result is an unusual security property:

+> **A system can give its defender enormous intelligence without automatically giving that defender unlimited authority.**

+The hostile actor does not gain authority merely because it found a path into software above the wall.

+The defending actor does not gain unlimited authority merely because it is trusted to defend the wall.

+KERNHELM remains underneath both.

+In that sense:

+> **KERNHELM separates intelligence from sovereignty.**

+AI may ultimately become one of KERNHELM's strongest applications.

+But KERNHELM does not depend on AI-specific assumptions to provide that protection because the architecture was built around a more general rule:

+> **No software actor — intelligent or otherwise — should be able to turn capability into authority by itself.**

 ---